WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part2/index.md

 [Further reading on Magnetism](http://www.rpi.edu/dept/phys/ScIT/InformationStorage/faraday/magnetism_a.html)

-## Measuring Electricity; Amount and Force
+## Measuring Electricity's Ability to do Work; Amount and Force

-Electricity is important because of its ability to do work.
+Electricity is useful because of its ability to do work.
 We can heat with electricity, generate light, and use the magnetic force of electricity to turn electric motors that propel our cars, vacuum our houses, and mix our smoothies.

 In order to describe the amount of work that electricity can do, we use two characteristics: